gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 ## Specifying gems, Python modules, Go projects, etc. as dependencies

-Tigerbrew doesn’t package already packaged language-specific libraries.
+Leopardbrew doesn’t package already packaged language-specific libraries.
 These should be installed directly from `gem`/`cpan`/`pip` etc.

-If you're installing an application then please locally vendor all the language-specific dependencies:
+If you’re installing an application then please locally vendor all the language-specific
+dependencies:

 ```ruby
 class Foo < Formula